Segment&assign RNAs

 If you select the show advanced parameters option, you can also choose additional parameters to control the assignment method:

-• assign when above cells: if selected, then RNA dots that were found above the cells (so not in the cells) can still be assigned to a cell with the selected method.
+limit distance to assign micron: to apply a threshold of distance at which a point is still assigned to the corresponding cell/nucleus.
+When the calculated distance is above this threshold (in microns), the point will be unassigned.assign when above cells: if selected, then RNA dots that were found above the cells (so not in the cells) can still be assigned to a cell with the selected method.
 Otherwise, only spots that are below the apical cells surface will be assigned.
-If selected, you can also choose the nb z keep above parameter to control until how many z slices above the cells RNA points are still assigned.
+If selected, you can also choose thenb z keep aboveparameter to control until how many Z slices above the cells RNA points are still assigned.filenameis the name of the file on which the RNA segmentation and assignement will be saved.
+It is advised to keep the default name as it is also the one that the program will look for to load it.

 RNA manual correction

-Options/shortcuts to correct the RNA assignement:
+Options/shortcuts to correct the RNA assignment:

 Shortcut/options

-See Napari Point layer documentation for more information on the point edition tools available by default in Napari (and accessible in the top left panel of the interface)
+See napari Point layer documentation for more information on the point edition tools available by default in napari (and accessible in the top left panel of the interface)

-F1,F2,F3...
-Show/Hide the first, 2nd, 3th.. layer (ordered in the bottom left panel from bottom to top)
+| F1,F2,F3... | Show/Hide the first, 2nd, 3th.. layer (ordered in the bottom left panel from bottom to top) |

-v Show/Hide cell contours layer
+| v | Show/Hide cell contours layer |

-d Increase/Decrease the RNA layer opacity
+| d | Increase/Decrease the RNA layer opacity |

-l Show only the currently selected cell contour (or reset to show all cells).
-The layer "CellContours" must be visible
+| l | Show only the currently selected cell contour (or reset to show all cells).
+The layer "CellContours" must be visible |

-o Show only the selected points.
-Move the Display point size bar to reset it
+| o | Show only the selected points.
+Move the Display point size bar to reset it |

-Get the label of the cell under the click and set the current assignment value ot it
+| Get the label of the cell under the click and set the current assignment value ot it | |

-u Select all unassigned points
+| u | Select all unassigned points |

-s Select all points with current assignment value
+| s | Select all points with current assignment value |

-a Select all visible points
+| a | Select all visible points |

-c Assign current assignment value to all selected points
+| c | Assign current assignment value to all selected points |

-Ctrl+ To select points by drawing a rectangle around them while keeping the mouse clicked.
-Other points can be added to the current selection by doing the same elsewhere
+| Ctrl+ | To select points by drawing a rectangle around them while keeping the mouse clicked.
+Other points can be added to the current selection by doing the same elsewhere |

-Ctrl+ Unselect the points
+| Ctrl+ | Unselect the points |

-Alt+ Zoom on the clicked position
+| Alt+ | Zoom on the clicked position |

-Alt+ Unzoom
+| Alt+ | Unzoom |

-Shift+s Shuffle the colors of the cells and points
+| Shift+s | Shuffle the colors of the cells and points |

 The program locks the layers so that it is not possible to remove them by accident.
 It will print an error message if this happens.
 The lock will be released when clicking on RNA* done.